JoselynDRF/codeigniter-blog-admin/README.md

-# CodeIgniter - Template
+# CodeIgniter - BlogAdmin
-Getting Started with CodeIgniter (PHP)
+Project for educational purposes (PHP and CodeIgniter).